-• New Zealand partners in the limited partnership are allowed a foreign tax credit for the Australian income tax paid on the income the limited partnership earns directly (and not through the subsidiary companies).
-The foreign tax credit arises under articles 1(2) and 23(3) of the Australia and New Zealand Double Tax Agreement, ss BH 1 and LJ 1.
+New Zealand partners in the limited partnership are allowed a foreign tax credit for the Australian income tax paid on the income the limited partnership earns directly (and not through the subsidiary companies), calculated in accordance with subpart U. The foreign tax credit arises under articles 1(2) and 23(3) of the Australia and New Zealand Double Tax Agreement, and ss BH 1 and U 1.
 Under s HG 2 the tax credit claimed by the New Zealand partners must be in proportion to their partnership share of the income the partnership earns directly.

-This ruling will apply from the first day of the 2017/18 income year to the last day of the 2021/22 income year.
+This ruling will apply from the first day of the 2022/23 income year to the last day of the 2026/27 income year.